Apply now to Gadsden State using our FREE admissions application!

 - Submit Transient Permission Letter (Transient Applicants only)

 Learn how to apply as an international student

 - Submit a primary ID to the Admissions Office in person or by mail.
 It can also be emailed to firstname.lastname@example.org.

-- ACE Institute (dual enrollment) students should submit the Dual Enrollment Form to their high school guidance counselor for signatures.
+- Dual enrollment students should submit the Dual Enrollment Form to their high school guidance counselor for signatures.
 The school will submit the form to Gadsden State upon completion.

 - Check admissions status and outstanding requirements at any time by logging into the Application Portal.
 Use the same username and password created when application was made.